ArmineKhanan/Credit_risk/README.md

 <kbd><img src="https://github.com/ArmineKhanan/Credit_risk/blob/main/Images/Logistic%20Regression%20model.png" width="800" /></kbd>

 The balanced accuracy score, ranging from 0 to 1, indicates the fairness of the classification model.
-0.62 is a moderate result and urges to seek better solutions.
-The other measure worth our attention is the low recall rate for high-risk loans: 58%.
+0.62 is a moderate result and urges us to seek better solutions.
+The other measure worth our attention to is the low recall rate for high-risk loans: 58%.

 ### Other resampling techniques
-To yield better results we tried out few more resampling solutions like:
+To yield better results, we tried out a few more resampling solutions:
 * Synthetic Minority Oversampling
 * Cluster Centroids Undersampling
 * Combination over- and under-sampling: SMOTEENN algorithm

-Nevertheless alternative resampling strategies increased neither the balanced accuracy score nor the recall rate for high-risk loans of the logistic regression model sufficiently.
-Ultemately we went for ensemble learning algorithms.
+Nevertheless, alternative resampling strategies increased neither the balanced accuracy score nor the recall rate for high-risk loans of the logistic regression model sufficiently.
+Ultimately we went for ensemble learning algorithms.

 ## Ensemble Learning
 ### Balanced Random Forest Classifier

-With the hope of finding a more suiatable solution with the help of a large number of small decision trees, we ran random forest ensemble learning algorithm in the same dataset.
-This time we achived 0.78 for the balanced accuracy score and obtain the list of features by their prominance for prediction.
+With the hope of finding a more suitable solution with the help of a large number of small decision trees, we ran a random forest ensemble learning algorithm in the same dataset.
+This time we achieved 0.78 for the balanced accuracy score and obtained the list of features by their prominence for prediction.

 ### Easy Ensemble AdaBoost Classifier
-This last approach gave as a better result with 0.93 balanced accuracy score and 92% recall for high-risk loans.
+This last approach gave a better result with a 0.93 balanced accuracy score and 92% recall for high-risk loans.

 <kbd><img src="https://github.com/ArmineKhanan/Credit_risk/blob/main/Images/Ensemble%20AdaBoost%20Classifier.png" width="800" /></kbd>

 ## Summary

-Because of not balanced data we had implement several resampled techniques before running statistical models wich would classify the loans as 'good' and 'bad'.
-First we tried out logistic regression model for data resampled in defferent ways.
-After failing to achieve satisfying results, we turned to esemble learning algorithms.
-Easy Ensemble AdaBoost Classifier is proved to be the best out of all medels we implemented.
+Because of unbalanced data, we had to implement several resampled techniques before running statistical models which would classify the loans as 'good' or 'bad.'
+First, we tried out the logistic regression model for data resampled in different ways.
+After failing to achieve satisfying results, we turned to ensemble learning algorithms.
+Easy Ensemble AdaBoost Classifier has been proven to be the best out of all models we implemented.